harsh-rajpal/Hashers-TARP/Review 1.md

 <div align="justify">

 <b>Part 1:</b> <br/>
-Preprocess the pose classification training data into a CSV file,specifying the landmarks (body key points) and ground truth pose labelsrecognized by the Mediapipe and MoveNet.<br/>
+DATASET Collection and Preprocess the pose classification training data into a CSV file,specifying the landmarks (body key points) and ground truth pose labelsrecognized by the Mediapipe and MoveNet.<br/>
 <b>Konark Patel(20BCI0169) , Nikhil(20BCI0159)</b><br/><br/>
 The preprocessing of pose classification training data into a CSV file involvesseveral steps, which will be divided amongst the team members.We will be working together to ensure that the annotated data is accurate andconsistent, and to validate the extracted key points and the created CSV file.
 Wewill also consider data augmentation techniques to increase the size of the training data, such as flipping, rotation, or scaling.
 Overall, the preprocessing of pose classification training data into a CSV file is